 The most recent triennial funding valuation of the scheme was carried out as at 31 March 2022 and identified a shortfall of £19.4m against the Pension Trustee Board's statutory funding objective.
-In addition to the timing of the two valuations, the contributions made in the period and the return on assets, the main difference is due to the different assumptions used by IAS 19 and the funding valuation.
+A subsequent triennial valuation as at 31 March 2025 is currently underway; however, the process remains at an early stage, and preliminary results are not anticipated until the second half of 2025.
+In addition to the timing of the two valuations, the contributions made in the period and the return on assets, the main difference is due to the different assumptions used by IAS19 and the funding valuation.
 In the event of underfunding, the Group must agree a deficit recovery plan with the Trustee Board within statutory deadlines.